paezha/Spatial-Statistics-Course/Github Book/_book/23-Activity-Area-Data-III.md

 ---
-title: "12 Activity 12: Area Data III"
+title: "Activity 11: Area Data III"
 output: html_notebook
 ---

-# Activity 12: Area Data III
+# Activity 11: Area Data III

 Remember, you can download the source file for this activity from [here](https://github.com/paezha/Spatial-Statistics-Course).